microsoft/pxt-arcade/docs/courses/csintro1/loops/physics.md

 The relationship between acceleration and velocity is similar to the relationship between velocity and position.
 Velocity is the rate at which position is changing, and acceleration is the rate at which velocity is changing.

 In other words, acceleration tells us how quickly the velocity is changing.
-Braking in a car or speeding up in a rocket taking off are examples of acceleration.
+Pressing on the gas makes a car go faster until a new speed is reached.
+This is an example of acceleration.
+Pressing the brakes in the car causes it to slow down which is negative acceleration (deceleration).
 We feel a force pull on our bodies when there is acceleration.

 In @boardname@, a sprite's acceleration is defined in terms of **pixels per second, per second** (pixels/s/s).